 In City and County of San Francisco v.
-Sheehan, 135 S. Ct.
-1765 (2015), the Court quoted Ashcroft v. al-Kidd's reference to a "robust consensus of cases of persuasive authority," but did so in a way that suggested - contrary to al-Kidd - that whether such a consensus suffices to overcome a claim of qualified immunity might be an open question.
+Sheehan, 575 U.S. 600 (2015), the Court quoted Ashcroft v. al-Kidd's reference to a "'robust consensus of cases of persuasive authority," but did so in a way that suggested - contrary to al-Kidd - that whether such a consensus suffices to overcome a claim of qualified immunity might be an open question.
 Writing for the six Justices who took a position on qualified immunity, Justice Alito's majority opinion in Sheehan described qualified immunity as an "exacting standard" and then said: "Finally, to the extent that a 'robust consensus of cases of persuasive authority' could itself clearly establish the federal right respondent alleges, no such consensus exists here."
 In a subsequent per curiam opinion, the Court repeated Sheehan's equivocal statement.
 See Taylor v.
-Barkes, 135 S. Ct.
-2042 (2015) (per curiam) ("And 'to the extent that a "robust consensus of cases of persuasive authority" in the Courts of Appeals 'could itself clearly establish the federal right respondent alleges,' the weight of that authority at the time of Barkes's death suggested that such a right did not exist.").
+Barkes, 575 U.S. 822 (2015) (per curiam) ("And 'to the extent that a "robust consensus of cases of persuasive authority establish the federal right respondent alleges, 'could itself clearly establish the federal right respondent alleges, 'the weight of that authority at the time of Barkes's death suggested that such a right did not exist.").

-In reversing the denial of qualified immunity in Sheehan, the Court also concluded that testimony from the plaintiff's expert claiming that the defendant police officers were not following their training for handling mentally ill suspects did not "matter for purposes of qualified immunity."
-"Even if an officer acts contrary to her training," the Court noted, "that does not itself negate qualified immunity where it would otherwise be warranted."
+In reversing the denial of qualified immunity in Sheehan, the Court also discounted testimony from the plaintiff's expert claiming that the defendant police officers were not following their training for handling suspects who were experiencing mental illness.
+The Court thought that testimony did not "matter for purposes of qualified immunity": "[e]ven if an officer acts contrary to her training,... that does not itself negate qualified immunity where it would otherwise be warranted."
 Quoting the Ninth Circuit's opinion in Billington v.
 Smith, 292 F.3d 1177, 1189 (9th Cir.
-2002), the Court in Sheehan went on to say: "[r]ather, so long as 'a reasonable officer could have believed that his conduct was justified," a plaintiff cannot 'avoi[d] summary judgment by simply producing an expert's report that an officer's conduct leading up to a deadly confrontation was imprudent, inappropriate, or even reckless."
+2002), the Court in Sheehan went on to say: "[r]ather, so long as 'a reasonable officer could have believed that his conduct was justified,' a plaintiff cannot 'avoi[d] summary judgment by simply producing an expert's report that an officer's conduct leading up to a deadly confrontation was imprudent, inappropriate, or even reckless.""
 Cf. Frasier v.
 Evans, 992 F.3d 1003 (10th Cir.
 2021) (reversing district court decision that denied qualified immunity because officers "actually knew from their training" that a constitutional right existed, and reasoning that qualified immunity is "judged by an objective standard and, therefore, what the officer defendants subjectively understood or believed the law to be was irrelevant").